 If you are a MARAC rep, once you have checked it, please send the referral, DASH and referral without consent form, if appropriate, securely to firstname.lastname@example.org.

 Low and medium risk situations:

 If the case does not meet the above high-risk criteria it is classified as low or medium risk.
 Referrals to this support must be made with consent.
-If the client would like specialist support, you can make a referral to Next Link using the DAFFS line on 0800 694 9999, 10am to 4pm Monday to Friday.
+If the client would like specialist support, you can should make a referral to Next Link using the DAFFS line on 0800 694 9999, 10am to 4pm Monday to Friday.

 3. Safety Plan

 Help the person you are supporting to plan for any future abuse and enable them to think about how they can reduce the risk they may face.
 Fill in a safety plan with the client and give them a copy if it is safe to do so.

 4. Tell the client about drop-ins and pattern changing courses